tupakkatapa/coditon-md/contents/documents/Curriculum Vitae.md

   Software Engineer, February 2023 - March 2024

-  Developed [Nixie](https://github.com/majbacka-labs/nixos.fi), a NixOS module leveraging RAMdisks and PXE booting to streamline the setup and management of a network-based boot environment.
+  Developed [Nixie](https://github.com/majbacka-labs/nixos.fi), a NixOS module leveraging RAM disks and PXE booting to streamline the setup and management of a network-based boot environment.

 - **Ponkila Oy**